BlaiteHere/InkCPP/README.md

 # FUTURE IMPROVEMENTS PLANNED
  > more abstract goals

+### If something works, I'll mark it with a
+###     (+) instead of a default (-).

 - working Inventory & Hand system;
- - working Items
+ + working Items
- - working Inventory UI
+ + working Inventory UI
  - working Item Holding and Usage

 - working Crafting system;
  - working Inventory/Crafting UI

 - save game to files;
- - saving chunks function
+ - saving chunks with a function
  - saving game essentials to a file

-- more GameViewMode support;
++ more GameViewMode support;
- - making all GameViewMode dependant functions execute in one function, so you don't need to go to `getInput()` and `main()` separately when changing one thing
+ + making all GameViewMode dependant functions execute in one function, so you don't need to go to `getInput()` and `main()` separately when changing one thing

 - more Structures: spawned & built;
- - world generation enable spawning structures and looting them (like Statue, Lake)
+ - world generation with enabled spawning structures and being able to loot them (like Statue, Lake)
  - Crafting system giving structures to Inventory and ability to place them (like House, Camp & Farm)
 - Enemies & battle system;
  - ability to defeat Enemies in a battle